TrangPham/django-admin-confirm/README.md

 ## Disclaimer

-Although test coverage for the package is high, this does not mean that extensive testing of all ModelAdmin configurations have been tested.
+Be aware that not all possible combinations of ModelAdmin have been tested, even if test coverage is high.

 See [testing readme](admin_confirm/tests/README.md) for more details